-Nearing 38, with a sore back and some sudden run-ins with a string of low scores in T20s, a format he so cherishes, life hasn’t particularly been excellent for the Universe Boss.
+Nearing 38, with a sore back and some sudden run-ins with a string of low scores in the T20Is, a format he so cherishes, life hasn’t been particularly exciting for the Universe Boss.

 The phenomenon of occurrence of a ‘Gayle-storm’- usually sudden and bitter in its wreckage of opponents- has nowadays been replaced by a lull in scoring that’s rather unexpected for a batsman one’s got used to seeing to clobber sixes at will.